xnuinside/py-models-parser/README.md

 ## Changelog
+**v0.5.1**
+Fixes:
+1. Sometimes multiple parents names in "parents" output was joined in one string - fixed.

 **v0.5.0**
-1. Added base support for Pydal tables definition
+1. Added base support for Pydal tables definitions
 2. Added support for python list syntax like []

 **v0.4.0**